From Rear Window to Copycat, the plot techniques in play when a film’s lead character is trapped at home.

 In Rear Window, the camera is the conduit.
 While this should be a one-way connection, one memorably frightening scene has the suspect spotting the camera and staring right back at Jefferies (and us).

 While they seem woefully basic machines now, the computer connects the protagonist to the outside world in Copycat and The Bone Collector.
 Both films also use computers to advance the plot, either by revealing what the protagonist knows, or by using digital tools to work the evidence.

-Without technology to extend the protagonist’s footprint, it would be easy for these plots to become hopelessly introspective.
+Without technology to extend the protagonist’s footprint, it would otherwise be easy for these plots to become hopelessly introspective.

 2. Living vicariously

 When the protagonist can’t (or won’t) leave the house, there has to be something more than technology to keep the plot moving along.

 So the protagonists in these films do leave the house – but vicariously through other characters.
 Like technology, this gives the lead another way to touch or taste the world remotely.